-West Jordan Middle School is a traditional two-story design built in 1958 and serves students of varied economic, social, ethnic and religious backgrounds.
+West Jordan Middle is a traditional two-story design built in 1958 and serves students of varied economic, social, ethnic and religious backgrounds.
 Located in the city of West Jordan, the school’s spacious building and well-groomed campus are assets to the community.

-West Jordan Middle School provides a positive learning environment where students have every opportunity to achieve their academic potential without regard to race, sex, or religious preference.
+West Jordan Middle provides a positive learning environment where students have every opportunity to achieve their academic potential without regard to race, sex, or religious preference.
 The West Jordan Middle School faculty is highly respected for the standard of excellence that the school maintains and for their school wide expectations of RESPECT, RESPONSIBILITY and SAFETY.

-West Jordan Middle School has a School Improvement Plan that is currently being implemented.
+West Jordan Middle has a School Improvement Plan that is currently being implemented.
 It is the goal of the West Jordan Middle School community to assist each student in becoming the following: